-Source: Uber taps Expedia's Dara Khosrowshahi as CEO
+Uber taps Expedia's Dara Khosrowshahi as CEO

 Uber has chosen a new chief executive: Expedia CEO Dara Khosrowshahi, according to a source close to the company.

-The embattled startup has been without a CEO since founder and former CEO Travis Kalanick resigned in June after an investigation into the company's culture.
+The embattled ride-hailing startup has been without a CEO since founder and former CEO Travis Kalanick resigned in June after an investigation into the company's culture.
 He remains on Uber's board.

 Khosrowshahi was not among those reported to have been in the running.
 The short list included Jeff Immelt, the former CEO of General Electric (GE), and Meg Whitman, the head of Hewlett Packard Enterprise (HPE, Tech30).